andreaskatis/jkind-1/README.md

 Realizability Checking (JRealizability)
 --------------

-This is a forked repository of the <a href="https://github.com/agacek/jkind">JKind</a> model checker, with increased support for realizability checking and synthesis of reactive implementations.
+This is a forked repository of the <a href="https://github.com/agacek/jkind">JKind</a> model checker, with increased support for realizability checking and synthesis of reactive implementations[3][4].

 Use the <a href="https://github.com/andrewkatis/jkind-1/releases">releases</a> page to download a pre-built binary.